-- The common occurrence of local community being faster at responding to shocks and stresses than government officials - How time has eroded strong community ties, leaving Vancouver less resilient. - How, in Vancouver, islands of strong communities are juxtaposed with attitudes of passiveness - The importance of the built environment in creating resilience and how lack of public space, lack of venues for socialization and social interactions are limiting resilience.
+- The common occurrence of local community being faster at responding to shocks and stresses than government officials. - How strong community ties have eroded over time, leaving Vancouver less resilient. - How, in Vancouver, islands of strong communities are juxtaposed with attitudes of passiveness. - The importance of the built environment in creating resilience and how lack of public space, lack of venues for socialization and social interactions are limiting resilience.
 One respondent went so far as to say that from a planning point of view, developers are destroying resilience by taking away public spaces.